ymolists/website/src/routes/docs/quickstart/ocaml.md

 ## Step 1: Clone Git repository

-- Create a new repository based on the [C template](https://github.com/gitpod-io/template-c).
+- Create a new repository based on the [OCaml template](https://github.com/gitpod-io/template-ocaml/generate).
-- Name it e.g. `my-c-template`.
+- Name it e.g. `my-ocaml-template`.

-## Step 2: Install Gitpod app
+## Step 2: Install the Gitpod app

 - Install the [Gitpod App](https://github.com/apps/gitpod-io/installations/new).

-  Gitpod's GitHub app is similar to a CI server and will continuously prepare prebuilds for all your branches and pull requests - so you don't have to wait for installation of dependancies from the internet when you want to start coding.
+  Gitpod's GitHub app is similar to a CI server and will continuously prepare prebuilds for all your branches and pull requests - so you don't have to wait for Maven or NPM downloading the internet when you want to start coding.

 ## Step 3: First prebuild

 - Start your first workspace with a prebuild by prefixing **https://gitpod.io#prebuild/** to the URL of the repository.

-The revised URL is: `https://gitpod.io/#prebuild/https://github.com/<github_username>/my-c-template`
+The revised URL is: `https://gitpod.io/#prebuild/https://github.com/<github_username>/<my-ocaml-template>`

 Gitpod displays the prebuild progress status by running the `init` commands in the _.gitpod.yml_ file before you even start a workspace.
 Later, when you create a new workspace on a branch, or pull/merge request the workspace loads much faster, because all dependencies are already downloaded and the code is compiled.
 For more information see [prebuilds](/docs/prebuilds).